ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 pip3 install boto3
 pip3 install requests_aws4auth

-* Enter the `securityanalytics-nmapscanner` directory, and build the infrastructure:
+* Enter the `securityanalytics-nmapscanner` directory.
+If you have both Python 2 and Python 3 installed you might need to edit the `python` references in elastic_resources/index.tf to be `python3`.
+Buid the infrastructure:
 ```
 cd ../infrastructure